 Fulfilled!
-Matthew 24:28 Commentary: The Dead were not buried during the Siege making Them Food for Vultures.
+Preterist Eschatology and Commentary of Matthew 24:28: The Dead were not buried during the Siege making Them Food for Vultures.

 Just prior to the fall of Jerusalem, the remaining Jewish rebels fled to the temple fortress for refuge.
 Eventually the Romans broke into the Temple causing a great massacre.
 Concerning the aftermath, Josephus writes:

 Fulfilled!
-Matthew 24:28 Commentary: The Fulfillment of Matthew 24:28 at the burning of the Temple.
+Matthew 24:28 Preterist Commentary: The Fulfillment of Matthew 24:28 at the burning of the Temple.

 Underlying the literal understanding of this verse appears to be a symbolic prophecy of the fall of the Temple.
 The carcass in this verse also seems to denote the Temple which as indicated at the beginning of this chapter was soon to be utterly demolished.
 Interestingly, the word translated vulture in this verse also means eagle–the national symbol of Rome.
 When the Romans seized the Temple in A.D.
 70, they carried their ensigns into the temple courts.
 As stated above, Rome’s main ensign was the Aquila, an eagle.
 The Roman army offered sacrifices to these eagle images representing Rome on the 9th of Av all while the Temple was in flames.
 With these literal and symbolic interpretations, one can appreciate the richness of what Jesus meant when he said, “Wherever there is a carcass, there the vultures [eagles] will gather.”